West End, Jersey City: History

 In 1760, Jacob Prior constructed a tidewater mill at Mill Creek, a tidal creek running through the marshlands separating Harsimus Island from the rest of Bergen Neck.
-The creek emptied into Communipaw Bay (at the south, to the north it emptied into the Hudson River at the Hoboken border) at Mill Creek Point (formerly called Jan de Lacher's Hoeck or John the Laugher's Hook, after Jan Evertsen Bout, one of the first two European settlers in the area), where a dam was built to allow water to enter the creek at high tide, without losing it at low tide.
+The creek emptied into Communipaw Bay (at the south; to the north, it emptied into the Hudson River at the Hoboken border) at Mill Creek Point (formerly called "Jan de Lacher's Hoeck", "John the Laugher's Hook", after Jan Evertsen Bout, one of the first two European settlers in the area), where a dam was built to allow water to enter the creek at high tide, without losing it at low tide.
 Mill Creek Point was located near where Pine Street and the railroad tracks are today in Jersey City.

-In 1837, the creek was filled, in order to construct railroad tracks and the following year, Prior's Mill was razed.
+In 1837, the creek was filled, in order to construct railroad tracks, and the following year, Prior's Mill was razed.
 Decades later, in 1880, the house on the property was razed.
 A nearby street named Mill Road remembers Prior's Mill, though there is no sign of the creek today.
 The mill's former location today is just north of Wayne Street, between Ristaino Circle and the railroad overpass.